 seraph: seraphim or seraphs

-10 Responses to “Latin Plural Endings”
+12 thoughts on “Latin Plural Endings”

 This list is a keeper.
 I like that the more commonly used version is listed first.
 (Though in many cases, I prefer to use the Latin, or French, or other foreign language version, regardless.)
 Thanks!